- Prayer and Worship

 Many diocesan offices host regular meetings, ongoing training programs, annual conventions and other gatherings.
 These represent excellent opportunities to share the political responsibility message with key leaders from parishes and schools.
 For example, a gathering of principals, DRE's, or a Theology on Tap session can be focused on Faithful Citizenship.

 Hosting a nonpartisan candidate forum and sponsoring nonpartisan parish voter registration efforts are two valuable ways of encouraging civic participation and helping voters learn about the candidates and the issues.
 In the past, many dioceses have been able to host these events in a manner that provided an important service to the community while easily meeting all legal requirements.

-Consider urging parishes to hold a "Voter Education Day," a Sunday when they distribute the Faithful Citizenship bulletin insert and provide parishioners with information on the issues and the Faithful Citizenship Web site.
-The USCCB Office of General Counsel (202-541-3300) provides detailed guidance on what is allowed and not allowed under the law.
+Consider urging parishes to hold a "Voter Education Day," a Sunday when they distribute the Faithful Citizenship bulletin inserts Part 1 and Part 2 and provide parishioners with information on the issues and the Faithful Citizenship Web site.
+The USCCB Office of General Counsel provides detailed guidance on what is allowed and not allowed under the law.